yegor256/blog/_posts/2018/may/2018-05-29-object-validation.md

 {% endhighlight %}

-The first two potential mistakes were filtered out in the constructor, while the other two&mdash;later, in the method.
+The first two potential mistakes were filtered out in the constructor, while the other two---later, in the method.
 Why did I do it this way?
 Why not put all of them into the constructor?

-Because the first two compromise [object state]({% pst 2014/dec/2014-12-09-immutable-object-state-and-behavior %}), while with the other two&mdash;its runtime behavior.
+Because the first two compromise [object state]({% pst 2014/dec/2014-12-09-immutable-object-state-and-behavior %}), while with the other two---its runtime behavior.
 You remember that an [object]({% pst 2016/jul/2016-07-14-who-is-object %}) is a representative of a set of other objects it encapsulates, called attributes.
 The object of class `Users` can't _represent_ `nil` or a number.
 It can only represent a file with a name of type `String`.
-On the other hand, what that file contains and whether it really is a file&mdash;doesn't make the state invalid.
+On the other hand, what that file contains and whether it really is a file---doesn't make the state invalid.
 It only causes trouble for the behavior.

 Even though the difference may look subtle, it's obvious.
 There are